-Classical studies is offered through the Department of Classical and Near Eastern Studies (CNES).
+Classical studies is offered through the Department of Middle Eastern and Ancient Mediterranean Studies (MEAMS).
 Major tracks in Classics offer coursework in the cultures, languages, and literatures of the ancient Mediterranean, with a focus on ancient Greece and Rome.

 - BA in Classics, Greek and Latin

 Internship possibilities may reflect your larger interests such as a legal, medical, government or business, and could even include an archeological field school experience.

 Some courses to consider in your first year:

 - LAT 101 - Elementary Latin I

 - GRK 101 - Elementary Ancient Greek I

 - CLAS 215 - Ancient Tragedy, Greece & Rome

 - CLAS 212 - Greek and Roman Biography

 A degree in classics provides an excellent launching pad for careers in almost any intellectually demanding field.
 For example, classics majors enjoy a distinct edge when applying to law school.
 But the degree applies across the board, from business to education to government to medicine (double majoring in biology and in a humanities field like classics can be a good strategy for medical school applicants.)
 In addition, this program emphasizes critical thinking and writing, and oral presentation.